Using Docker Container

 "workspaceMount": "source=${localWorkspaceFolder},target=/workspaces/project-name,type=bind",

-/* the path of workspace folder, that means this folder will be opened after container is running
+/* the path of workspace folder, which means that this folder will be opened after container is running

 */